hkamran/HooIsNeural/README.md

 }
 ```

-Next we apply the fitness function to the network and we begin the evolution process.
+Next, we apply the fitness function to the network and we begin the evolution process.

 ```java
 network.setFitness(new XORFitness());